tbroadley/assert_matches_snapshot/README.md

 `assert_matches_snapshot` takes one argument: a string that is used to distinguish snapshots from each other.
 This string should be unique across all tests for a controller-action combination.

+To overwrite the snapshots, pass the argument `--overwrite-snapshots` to your test command.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests, or `bundle exec guard` to run the tests every time a file is changed.